-Prior to scheduling a final defense, each graduate student must publish at least one primary, or firstauthor (co-first author is acceptable), peer reviewed publication ("in press" is acceptable) based on the student's thesis work.
+Prior to scheduling a final defense, each graduate student must publish at least one primary, or first-author (co-first author is acceptable), peer reviewed publication (must be at least "accepted") based on the student's thesis work.
 This requirement is NOT met by the publication of a techniques paper, a book chapter, or by an invited review.

-NEW: All Ph.D. dissertations must include a 1-page "Statement on Data Reproducibility and Rigor".
+All Ph.D. dissertations must include a 1-page "Statement on Data Reproducibility and Rigor".
 General guidance may be found at: http://grants.nih.gov/reproducibility/index.htm